How to Become an Electrician in Alaska

 Requirements for Becoming an Electrician in Alaska

-To get certified as a residential electrician, you will need to provide proof of at least 4,000 work hours.
-Classroom hours are not required for residential certification, but up to 500 classroom hours can be applied to your work experience total.
-You can then apply to take the exam to become certified as a residential electrician.
-Residential certificates need to be renewed every two years, but you do not need to show proof of continued education to renew.
+To get certified as a residential electrician, you need 4,000 work hours.
+Classroom hours are not required, but up to 500 hours can count toward the total.
+Once you meet the requirement, you can apply for the exam.
+Residential certificates must be renewed every two years, but continuing education is not required for renewal.

 Apprenticeship Programs in Alaska

-Since you must work as an apprentice before becoming a licensed electrician in Alaska, it would be a wise idea to enroll in a union apprenticeship program near you.
-If you can find a Joint Apprenticeship & Training Committee (JATC) locally, they will provide the classroom instruction you need in addition to work experience.
-In Alaska, the Alaska Joint Electrical Apprenticeship & Training Trust (AJEATT) is the main JATC, and is a combined endeavor between the International Brotherhood of Electrical Workers Local 1547 and the Alaska chapter of the National Electrical Contractors Association (NECA).
-The AJEATT has four locations in Alaska:
+In Alaska, the Alaska Joint Electrical Apprenticeship & Training Trust (AJEATT) is the primary JATC.
+It is a partnership between the International Brotherhood of Electrical Workers Local 1547 and the Alaska chapter of the National Electrical Contractors Association (NECA).
+AJEATT operates four locations in Alaska.

 • The Tom Cashen Training Center in Anchorage